HomebrewML/HeavyBall/README.md

 ## Building Custom Optimizers

-Every built-in optimizer is a chain of `FunctionTransform`s — the same API available to you.
-Use `Branch` to run parallel transform paths and merge their outputs for grafted optimizers, ensemble updates, or any topology.
+Every built-in optimizer is a chain of `FunctionTransform`s, an API also available for building custom optimizers.
+`Branch` runs parallel transform paths with a merge function, which is useful for grafted optimizers or ensemble updates.

 ```python
 import heavyball.chainable as C